Melbourne Cup: Michelle Payne recovers from fall

 - Payne was first female winner of Melbourne Cup a year ago

-- She may miss the race that stops a nation
+- She will miss the race that stops a nation

 (CNN)Michelle Payne knows how crazy it sounds to be grateful for a fall -- but she's grateful nonetheless.